anguillanneuf/getting-and-cleaning-courseProject/CodeBook.md

 ### Variables included in the tidy data set are:
 * **subject**: a number from 1 to 30, identifying each of the 30 individual subjects in the data set.
 * **activty**: a description of each of six activities for which measurments were taken from each subject.
 These activities are: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS.
-Each individual has average meaurements for each of these six activities.
+Each individual has means of meaurements for each of these six activities.
 <br><br>

 * *Means of meaurments*: grouped means of standardized and bounded measurements, for each subject-activity pair, which are themselves the means and standard deviatations of signals in the original data.
 For additional detail on the specific measurements, see "features_info.txt" included with the data.
 The means included here are: